A1y0sh4/Summary-of-Communist-Manifesto/README.md

 We have also been objected that with the abolition of private property a general laziness would take hold.
 If this were the case, bourgeois society should have long since been ruined because here those who work do not earn and those who earn do not work.
 ##
-The wage is the sum of the means of subsistence that are necessary to keep the worker alive as a worker.
-We want to eliminate the miserable character of social relations dictated by wage labor where the worker lives only as long as the interest of the ruling class demands.
+A wage is the sum of the means of subsistence that are necessary to keep the worker alive as a worker.
+We want to eliminate the miserable character of social relations dictated by wage labour where the worker lives only as long as the interest of the ruling class demands.

 In bourgeois society, labour is only a means of increasing capital.
 In communist society, capital is only a means to expand, enrich and promote the life process of the worker.
 In bourgeois society, capital is independent and personal, while the active individual is dependent and impersonal.

 Communism does not deprive anyone of the power to appropriate social products, it only takes away the power to subjugate the labor of others through this appropriation.

-In place of the old bourgeois society, with its class oppositions, there will be an association where the free development of each member is the condition for the free development of all.
+In place of the old bourgeois society with its class oppositions, there will be an association where the free development of each member is the condition for the free development of all.
 ##
 The dominant ideas of an epoch have always been only the ideas of the ruling class.